matt-scott/START_HERE/README.md

 I am in the process of developing a full stack smart home web app that will display the temperature of my apartment, which is old, drafty, and running on radiator heat - read: high temperature fluctuations in the Chicago winter.
 The project will utilize a Zigbee IOT network converted to MQTT format.
 The MQTT data will be stored in a local time-series database for serving to the frontend in a Next.js web app.
 The project will be containerized and run on a Raspberry Pi.

 ## AA Open projects
-AA Open consists of about 200 learning modules which contained both theory and practice of software development.
-I've left some of these public to demonstrate content covered in the program.
+AA Open consists of about 200 learning modules which contains both theory and practice of software development.
+I've completed the course as of January 2024 and left some of the projects public to demonstrate content covered in the program.
 Some projects are stand-alone websites or web apps.
 To see those sites live, please navigate to my online portfolio (which is also hosted in a repository here on GitHub). <br>
 <a href="https://matt-scott.github.io" target="_blank">https://matt-scott.github.io</a>

 Below is a list of some of the topics I have covered through the AA Open curriculum: